TristanDelgado/JourneyJournal/README.md

-TODO:
-- Add viewmodels to the JourneyEntriesUI file
-- Create an entry overview box similar to the journey overview box
-- Figure out how to have the EntryEntities list or somehow keep entries inside the journal entity itself.

 # Journey Journal
 An android application.

 ## Purpose
-Personal project to support my dad when hiking on the appalation trail
+Personal project to support my dad when hiking on the Appalachian Trail (A.T)

 ## Installation / Usage
 Run in android studio